mancillajona/skyou/content/asi-ppai.md

 SKYOU is a registered ASI/PPAI supplier.
 We specialize in all over print soft goods, specifically bags and garments.

 If you’ve dealt with a Chinese factory before the experience was likely less than ideal.
 We’re a bit different as we

-1.Own our factories, we are not a trading company
+1. Own our factories, we are not a trading company

-2.Are American owned and operated
+2. Are American owned and operated

-3.Have excellent english communication
+3. Have excellent english communication

 </block>